alexrowe12/alexrowe/README.md

 # alexrowe

-Primary repository for various files and projects I have been working on
+Welcome!
+This is the primary repository for various projects I have been working on recently.

+IN PROGRESS:
+- RSIRegression.py: Attempting to find line of best fit for expected return based on RSI using Crypto Compare API